6 pm | MATT BRUBECK & CAYLIE STAPLES

 Cellist Matt Brubeck and singer Caylie Staples perform completely improvised songs.
 As the duo creates the music, Caylie makes up all of the words live on stage.
 Over the years they have developed a remarkable improvisational compatibility in this unique form of spontaneous song creation.
 Eschewing pre-existing lyrics, melodies, or traditional song forms, their music is a celebration of serendipity, whimsy, and the creative potency of any given moment.
 Each performance is like a musical trust exercise; going with what the other is giving and committing to keep the balloon up!
 Their first album of improvised songs,“The Lily”, was released in 2021 to positive reviews.

-“Both have impeccable instincts and exercise insight and restraint here as they uncover these vignettes.” – Nick Storring, Riperian Acoustics Newsletter
+“Both have impeccable instincts and exercise insight and restraint here as they uncover these vignettes.” – Nick Storring, Riparian Acoustics Newsletter

 7 pm | OPEN THREAD